kali/lackr/doc/getting-started.md

 export PROXY=http://localhost:8000/
 ```

-The Demo server does its best to find an available TCP prot above 8000, and to
+The Demo server does its best to find an available TCP port above 8000, and to
 guess a "backend" url.
 If the backend url does not work for you, you can override it by running instead:

 ```